html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 fast, and babies start to cry.
 This approach is also how XSS was born in the first place! `<template>` to the rescue.

-Something more sane would be to append template content to a shadow root:
+Something more sane would be to work with DOM directly by appending template content to a shadow root:

     <template>
     <style>